ibrahim-ol/customer-support/CARD_COMPONENTS.md

 - ContentCard for content sections
 - EmptyState for empty activity feed

-### Enhanced Dashboard
-Shows advanced usage patterns:
+The dashboard demonstrates various usage patterns:
-- Multi-row stats with different data
+- Multi-metric stats display
-- Complex action grids with descriptions
+- Action grids with navigation
+- Content sections with headers
-- Two-column layouts with ContentCard
+- Empty states with helpful messaging
-- Mixed content types within cards

 This card system ensures consistent UI patterns while maintaining flexibility for different use cases across the admin interface.